Caving: Cave conservation

 Many cave environments are very fragile.
 Many speleothems can be damaged by even the slightest touch and some by impacts as slight as a breath.
 Research suggests that increased carbon dioxide levels can lead to "a higher equilibrium concentration of calcium within the drip waters feeding the speleothems, and hence causes dissolution of existing features."
 In 2008, researchers found evidence that respiration from cave visitors may generate elevated carbon dioxide concentrations in caves, leading to increased temperatures of up to 3 °C and a dissolution of existing features.

 Pollution is also of concern.
 Since water that flows through a cave eventually comes out in streams and rivers, any pollution may ultimately end up in someone's drinking water, and can even seriously affect the surface environment, as well.
 Even minor pollution such as dropping organic material can have a dramatic effect on the cave biota.

-Cave-dwelling species are also very fragile, and often, a particular species found in a cave may live within that cave alone, and be found nowhere else in the world, such as Alabama cave shrimp.
+Cave-dwelling species are also very fragile.
+Often, a particular species found in a cave may live within that cave alone, and be found nowhere else in the world; an example is the Alabama cave shrimp.
 Cave-dwelling species are accustomed to a near-constant climate of temperature and humidity, and any disturbance can be disruptive to the species' life cycles.
 Though cave wildlife may not always be immediately visible, it is typically nonetheless present in most caves.